NativeScript/docs-v7/docs/core-concepts/plugins.md

 ---
 title: Using Plugins
-description: When the NativeScript modules do not provide the native device or platform capability that you need, you can use NativeScript plugins.
+description: Learn how to find, add and remove NativeScript plugins that provide native device and platform capabilities missing in the core NativeScript modules
 position: 70
 slug: plugins-infrastructure
 previous_url: /plugins